World's Largest Entertainment McDonald's: Restaurant

-The World's Largest Entertainment McDonald's has three stories and offers a 22-foot-tall (6.7 Meter) PlayPlace since 1996, a Mac Tonight animatronic show, over 100 arcade games, and a waving 30-foot-tall image of Ronald McDonald at the entrance.
-While the Orlando branch is the largest in the world by square footage, a McDonald's branch located in Kaohsiung, Taiwan, is believed to be taller in height.
+The World's Largest Entertainment McDonald's has three stories and offers a 22 foot PlayPlace since 1996, a Mac Tonight animatronic show, over 100 arcade games, and a waving 30 ft image of Ronald McDonald at the entrance.
+While the Orlando branch is the largest in the world by area, a McDonald's branch located in Kaohsiung, Taiwan, is believed to be taller in height.
 The original building was closed in 2015, then demolished, and rebuilt, reopening in 2016.
 The restaurant is open 24 hours and features a "Create Your Own" menu.